gianksp/acknowledger/README.md

 **Acknowledger** is a peer-to-peer recognition platform tailored to community values, culture, and performance.
 Designed for SuperHack 2023 by Giancarlo.

+In essence, is a project that leverage NFTs that people can mint for others.
+These NFTs generated are soulbound and capture a peace of feedback, kudos, recognition from the sender.

+The recipient captures all these testimonials in a public, shareable wall that is timeless since data is fully stored in blockchain.

+ChatGPT is used to generate a summarized 2 liner of all the testimonial provided by people for the recipient.

 ---

 ## Smart Contracts and Networks Supported